sidgoyal78/paddle_notes/tensorrt.md

 The various optimizations performed by the TensorRT Optimizer are:
 - Graph optimizations are performed to restructure the graph by doing layer and tensor fusion.
-- FP16 and INT8 percision caliberation is supported to convert FP32 to lower precision.
+- FP16 and INT8 precision calibration is supported to convert FP32 to lower precision.
 - Kernel auto tuning is performed to choose the best implementation of kernels from a library of kernels, for the given input data size, layout, etc.
 - Reduction of memory footprint, by reusing memory for each tensor.